 This course introduces the fundamental skills and rules of softball.
 Emphasis is placed on proper techniques and strategies for playing softball.
 Upon completion, students should be able to play competitive softball.

 PHYSICAL SCIENCE (PHS)

 PHS 111.
-PHYSICAL SCIENCE I (3-2-4) PREREQUISITE: Appropriate placement scores.
+PHYSICAL SCIENCE I (3-2-4)

 This course provides the non-technical student with an introduction to the basic principles of geology, oceanography, meteorology, and Astronomy.
 Laboratory is required.